en9apr/sphinx/_build/html/_sources/diffusion.txt

 Note: :math:`\nu > 0` for physical diffusion (if :math:`\nu < 0` would represent an exponentially growing phenomenon, e.g. an explosion or 'the rich get richer' model)

+The physics of diffusion are:

+* An expotentially damped wave in time
+* Isotropic in space - the same in all spatial directions - it does not distinguish between upstream and downstream

-* The phenomenon of diffusion is isotropic - so the finite difference formula that represents that physics is **central differencing** CD
+The phenomenon of diffusion is isotropic - so the finite difference formula that represents that physics is **central differencing** CD, because CD takes values from upstream and downstream equally.

 Formulate the Problem
 =====================